bbillharz/SpaceGrantEngine/README.md

 See [ROS Humble](https://docs.ros.org/en/humble/index.html) documentation for details on how to use ros2.

+## Submodules

+This engine uses external dependencies that are located in the `extern` directory.

+To directly clone the repository with these submodules add the `--recursive` flag to your `git clone` command.

+To clone the submodules after cloning the engine, run `git submodule update --init --recursive`

 ## Style Guide
 Python code should follow snake case, with proper public/private seperation in class development.
 Public/private in Python is done with an underscore at the front of an attribute.
 For example,